kthorp/pyfao56/README.md

 * #### Visualization Class
 The Visualization class provides tools for visualizing pyfao56 Model output with measured soil water data represented in the SoilWaterSeries class.
 The methods use Python's matplotlib library to format time series plots of soil water depletion, evapotranspiration, and crop coefficient data.

+* #### BlueGreen Class
+The BlueGreen class implements the Hoekstra (2019) methodology for attributing water balance components to blue (applied water from irrigation) and green (effective precipitation) water.
+The class applies the blue-green water accounting framework to FAO-56 dual crop coefficient daily soil water balance model outputs.
+It tracks the fraction of soil water storage attributable to effective precipitation (EP, green water) versus applied water (AW, blue water) and partitions evapotranspiration, evaporation, transpiration, runoff, and deep percolation accordingly.

 ## Further information
 The pyfao56 package is further described in the following articles: